-A world-leading joint venture between the Marine Research Institute Netherlands (MARIN) and the Dutch Ministry of Defence will see a new Fast Small Ship Simulator (FSSS) created for the training of crews working on high speed boats within the next two years.
+A world-leading joint venture between the Marine Research Institute Netherlands (MARIN) and the Dutch Ministry of Defence has seen a new Fast Small Ship Simulator (FSSS) created for the training of crews working on high speed boats.
 Together with key suppliers Cruden and Tree C Technology, and end-users, the Royal Dutch Naval Defence School and the Royal Dutch Navy’s Surface Assault Training Group, the consortium aims to deliver a whole raft of training and cost improvements.
 Fast small ships play a vital role in all modern defence strategies, allowing a swift and flexible response to everything from illegal immigration and drug smuggling to fisheries protection and piracy.

 However, crew training is currently expensive, time consuming, weather dependant and tough on instructors, who face up to a 1,000 hours per year at sea and slamming accelerations of up to 9 g.

 The FSSS project is unique in its high degree of technological innovation as it is the first in the world to integrate advanced manoeuvre- and seagoing simulation technology, the latest motion cueing algorithms and state-of-the-art visualisation of both the marine environment and ‘at sea’ conditions.

 The simulator reduces wear and tear on front-line operational vessels and a sharp reduction in fuel costs, while also opening up the possibility of co-ordinated training with other marine simulators such as the Ship Handling Simulator system.